The year was turning.

 How would you figure out how difficult a keyword is to rank for?

 Most SEO practitioners determine a keyword's "ranking difficulty" by looking at the pages that already rank in Google for recognised characteristics that influence rankings.

 This boils down to four main characteristics:

-Because there are so many distinct “schools of thought” in SEO, some SEO marketing company will disagree with some of my observations and thoughts below.
+Because there are so many distinct “schools of thought” in SEO, some SEO marketing companies will disagree with some of my observations and thoughts below.
 That is quite acceptable to me, and I encourage you to thoroughly analyse any opposing arguments you may encounter.
-It's possible that a different school of thought appeals to you more.
+It's possible that a different school of thought appeals more to you.

 The days of marketers focusing over a single keyword to achieve strong ranks are long gone.
 The importance of context in today's content creation is undeniable.
 And with that good reason: 15% of Google’s daily searches are new terms that users have never searched before.
 And, with trillions of searches every year, that translates to a lot of new inquiries.

 This is why LSI keywords have become such a big component of Google's ranking considerations, with Googler's discovering so many varied and unique methods of searching for common concerns.
 Omit SEO, using LSI keywords yields excellent results.
 You may increase the contextuality of your content and improve your search exposure by including them in it.

 LSI keywords are search terms linked to the main keyword you're targeting SEO (Search Engine Optimization).
 They support your content and provide more context, allowing people and search engines to know what it's about.These keywords can also be categorised as follows: